Mill Shoals, Illinois: Local Geography

 From the 1978 Village Report by the Institute of Cultural Affairs:

-"The Project area is in the northwest corner of White County, Illinois, thirty miles north of Carmi; the county seat, and 160 miles southeast of the state capital, Springfield, Illinois.
+"The area is in the northwest corner of White County, Illinois, thirty miles north of Carmi; the county seat, and 160 miles southeast of the state capital, Springfield, Illinois.
 Evansville, Indiana, is the nearest large city, sixty miles east.
 The project area is bounded on the north by the county line and on the west by the Skillet Fork River; it extends approximately one mile south and one and one-half miles east from these boundaries.
 U. S. Highway 45 runs north and south through the town, and Interstate 64, a major east-west route, is two miles north of town.
 Approximately twenty per cent of the land is farmed (soy-bean and corn), thirty per cent is developed, and fifty per cent is unused.
 Thirty acres on the southeast edge of town is municipally owned.
 Annual flooding occurs over the western third of the project area in the flood plain.
 Of the 314 persons residing in the town of Mill Shoals, seventy-five are retired persons and 107 are dependent children.
 Educational facilities for the community are the elementary school in Mill Shoals and the high school in Fairfield. nine miles north on Highway 45.
 Fairfield also serves as the major commercial center used by Mill Shoals residents."